title

 When "Help!" was issued, the change took place on the label which are common to all EMI records:

-the outer rim statement, which always said "THE PARLOPHONE CO.
-LTD.", now said "THE GRAMOPHONE CO.
+the outer rim statement, which previously read "THE PARLOPHONE CO.
+LTD.", now read "THE GRAMOPHONE CO.
 LTD."

 The "SOLD IN U.K." and the symbol "(P)196X" notice stayed intact.